 After all, we’re going to assume that your main objective in learning how to code is to get a job as a programmer.
 Are we right?

-So which is both popular amongst developers and employers?
+So which is both, popular and demanded, amongst developers and employers?

 Java, of course!